Lymphedema is a health condition that develops when the lymphatic system gets dysfunctional.

 Said so, the consequence can be even more severe and lead to Cancer too.

-In regards to my training as an MLD therapist, I can’t treat yet clients with Lymphodema.
+Regarding my training as an MLD therapist, I can’t treat clients with Lymphodema yet.

-My skills within the MLD technique are limited to working with a patient who has an intact and fully functioning Lymphatic System.
+My skills within the MLD technique are limited to working with a patient with an intact and fully functioning Lymphatic System.